petsc/petsc/doc/docs/manual/dmplex.rst

 .. code-block::

-   DMPlexMetricEnforceSPD(DM dm, PetscBool restrictSizes, PetscBool restrictAnisotropy, Vec metric);
+   DMPlexMetricEnforceSPD(DM dm, Vec metricIn, PetscBool restrictSizes, PetscBool restrictAnisotropy, Vec *metricOut, Vec *determinant);

 This routine may also be used to enforce minimum and maximum tolerated metric magnitudes (i.e. cell sizes), as well as maximum anisotropy.
 These quantities